Skip to content

 On the demand side, Peters will fight for:

 There is no family in this district that has not been touched by addiction — whether directly or through a neighbor, coworker, or church member.
+After nine terms — eighteen years in Washington — Kathy Castor has voted with Democratic leadership on opioid funding bills consistently with her caucus, but the scale of the response has not matched the scale of the problem in Brandon, Riverview, Sun City Center, or any other Hillsborough community.
 John Peters will go to Washington and fight for the resources and policy changes needed to stop fentanyl from destroying more Florida families.

-If you or someone you know is struggling with opioid addiction, help is available: The SAMHSA National Helpline is free, confidential, and available 24/7: 1-800-662-4357.
-In Florida, the Substance Abuse and Mental Health helpline is available at 1-800-662-4357.
-To find local treatment providers in Manatee or Hillsborough County, visit findtreatment.gov.
+If you or someone you know is struggling with opioid addiction, help is available.
+The SAMHSA National Helpline is free, confidential, and available 24/7: 1-800-662-4357.
+To find local treatment providers in Hillsborough County, visit findtreatment.gov.

 Frequently Asked Questions